paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-031-department-of-the-interior.md

 ### Statutory Notes

 #### References in Text
 The Surface Mining Control and Reclamation Act of 1977 (91 Stat.
 445), referred to in subsec. (b), is Pub.
 L. 95–87, Aug.
 3, 1977, 91 Stat.
-445, as amended.
-Title III of the Surface Mining Control and Reclamation Act of 1977 was formerly classified generally to subchapter III (§ 1221 et seq.) of chapter 25 of Title 30, Mineral Lands and Mining, prior to the replacement of subchapter III by Pub.
+445. Title III of the Surface Mining Control and Reclamation Act of 1977 was formerly classified generally to subchapter III (§ 1221 et seq.) of chapter 25 of Title 30, Mineral Lands and Mining, prior to the replacement of subchapter III by Pub.
 L. 98–409.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1201 of Title 30](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title30-section1201&num=0&edition=prelim) and Tables.

 #### Codification
 In subsec. (b), “chapter 69 of title 31” and “[section 6904 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section6904&num=0&edition=prelim)” substituted for “the Act of October 20, 1976 (90 Stat.
 2662; [31 U.S.C.
 1601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1601&num=0&edition=prelim), et. seq.)” and “section 3 of said Act [[31 U.S.C.
 1603](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1603&num=0&edition=prelim)]”, respectively, on authority of Pub.
 L. 97–258, § 4(b), Sept.
 13, 1982, 96 Stat.
 1067, the first section of which enacted Title 31, Money and Finance.